evilcyber.com

 Let’s recap: seeing something in a movie doesn’t mean it has any basis in reality.
 You don’t believe in 300 ft. gorillas abducting luscious blondes onto skyscrapers either, do you?
 Please say no.

-Eggs are a complete protein source, meaning they come with all essential amino acids, and also have vitamins and minerals, but making them your main protein source in your workout nutrition provides little to no advantage while being quite expensive.
+Eggs are a complete protein source, meaning they come with all essential amino acids.
+They also have vitamins and minerals, but making them your main protein source in your workout nutrition provides little to no advantage and is quite expensive.

 Picture courtesy of Daniel Novta.